 - Style: Sullivanesque/Beaux-Arts

 I’ve saved the two best pieces for hotel geeks for the last.
-Most people associate Hilton Hotels namesake Conrad Hilton with California, but in fact, he got his start in hotels right here in Texas, and the Dallas Hilton Hotel was the first to bear the Hilton name.
+Most people associate Hilton Hotels namesake Conrad Hilton with California.
+But in fact, he got his start in hotels right here in Texas.
+The Dallas Hilton Hotel was the first to bear the Hilton name.
 Roughly modeled after the Magnolia Building, the Dallas Hilton was designed to appeal to a new type of clientele – “The Average Man” – with moderate prices and modern design.

 While the city center had the ritzy Adolphus and Baker Hotel (now demolished) for wealthy patrons, the average middle-and-working class traveler had very few options, a void Hilton rushed to fill; the concept eventually spread to nine other properties throughout the state.
-Hilton kept room rents affordable by maximizing the hotel’s space with ancillary services, such as a pharmacy, barber shop, coffee shop, and tailor, and also pioneered the use of the 99-year ground lease in Texas to keep costs low.
-The hotel was rebadged several times after Hilton moved to California in 1938, and today is operated as IHG Group’s Hotel Indigo, a competitor to other swanky boutique hotels downtown like the Adolphus, Joule, and Magnolia.
+Hilton kept room rents affordable by maximizing the hotel’s space with ancillary services.
+These included a pharmacy, barber shop, coffee shop, and tailor.
+Hilton also pioneered the use of the 99-year ground lease in Texas to keep costs low.
+The hotel reflagged several times after Hilton moved to California in 1938.
+Today, IHG Group operates it as Hotel Indigo, a competitor to other swanky boutique hotels downtown like the Adolphus, Joule, and Magnolia.